-Lithium-ion Batteries are Safer Than Ever.
-That’s not Enough.
+Lithium-ion Batteries are Safer Than Ever – but That’s Not Enough

 10th June, 2022

-Lithium-ion batteries is a powerful technology.
-While its superior energy density is key to its success, it also associated with risks.
-As lithium-ion batteries (LIBs) becomes an increasingly important part of our daily lives and in the transition to a renewable energy system, manufacturers need to keep on pushing the boundaries to make LIBs even safer.
+Lithium-ion batteries are a powerful technology.
+While its superior energy density is key to its success, it is also associated with risks.
+As lithium-ion batteries (LIBs) become an increasingly important part of our daily lives and in the transition to a renewable energy system, manufacturers need to keep pushing the boundaries to make LIBs even safer.

 Since its introduction in 1991, lithium-ion batteries (LIBs) have come to play a pivotal role in the rechargeable battery market and the electrification of society.
 Used in everything from cellphones and electric cars to reserve power for telecom base stations.
 The success of the lithium-ion technology is mainly attributed to its superior energy density.
 However, the high energy density of LIBs is also associated with risks, most notably fires.